-- Make sure that Java, JavaScript, or ActiveX is enabled in your browser.
-If you are using Internet Explorer, click the Refresh button to be sure that the Java applet is loaded. - Try quitting the browser and launching it again. - Make sure that you are using the correct login information.
-The user name is admin, and the default password is password.
-Make sure that Caps Lock is off when you enter this information. - If you are attempting to set up your NETGEAR router as a replacement for an ADSL gateway in your network, the router cannot perform many gateway services.
+• If you are attempting to set up your NETGEAR router as a replacement for an ADSL gateway in your network, the router cannot perform many gateway services.
 For example, the router cannot convert ADSL or cable data into Ethernet networking information.
 NETGEAR does not support such a configuration.

-You Cannot Access the Internet
+You cannot access the Internet

-If you can access your router but not the Internet, check to see if the router can obtain an IP address from your Internet service provider (ISP).
+If you can access your router but not the Internet, check to see if the router can obtain a WAN IP address from your Internet service provider (ISP).
 Unless your ISP provides a fixed IP address, your router requests an IP address from the ISP.
-You can determine whether the request was successful using the ADVANCED Home page.
+You can determine whether the request was successful using the router web interface.